Star Trek: Nemesis: Make-up and effects

+While many of the creative team were new to the series, the film's makeup was handled by Michael Westmore, who had worked on the franchise since 1986.
 The make-up team sought to make Hardy look more similar to Stewart by creating latex prosthetics from moulds of the latter's face.
 These included numerous versions of noses and chins, and in order to reduce the visible size of Hardy's lips a fake scar was added.